Trump refuses to budge over aid bill, imperiling jobless benefits for millions

-Trump stunned Republicans and Democrats alike when he said this week he was unhappy with the massive bill, which provides $892 billion in badly needed coronavirus relief, including extending special unemployment benefits expiring on Dec.
+Trump stunned Republicans and Democrats alike when he said this week he was unhappy with the massive bill, which provides $892 billion in badly needed coronavirus relief, including extending emergency unemployment benefits that expire at the close of Dec.
 26, and $1.4 trillion for normal government spending.

 Without Trump’s signature, about 14 million people could lose those extra benefits, according to Labor Department data.
-A partial government shutdown will begin on Tuesday unless Congress can agree a stop-gap government funding bill before then.
+A partial government shutdown will begin on Tuesday, putting millions of government workers’ incomes at risk, unless Congress can agree a stop-gap government funding bill before then.

-But since then he has complained that the bill gives too much money to special interests, cultural projects and foreign aid, while its one-time $600 stimulus checks to millions of struggling Americans were too small.
+But since then he has complained that the bill gives too much money to special interests, cultural projects and foreign aid, while the provision of $600 stimulus checks to millions of struggling Americans was too small.
 He has demanded that be raised to $2,000.

 “I simply want to get our great people $2000, rather than the measly $600 that is now in the bill,” the president tweeted on Saturday.

-Americans face an unprecedented holiday season amid a pandemic that has killed nearly 330,000 people in the United States, with a daily death toll now repeatedly well over 3,000 people, the highest since the pandemic began.
+Americans are living through an unprecedented holiday season amid a pandemic that has killed nearly 330,000 people in the United States, with a daily death toll now repeatedly well over 3,000 people, the highest since the pandemic began.

-Many economists agree the bill’s aid is too low but say the immediate support is still welcome and necessary.
+Many economists agree the bill’s aid is too low but say the immediate support is still urgently needed.

 ‘EXTRAORDINARILY HARD’

 A source familiar with the situation said Trump’s objection to the bill caught many White House officials by surprise.
-His repeated expression of discontent over it has dashed hopes that he would sign.
+His criticism of the bill in tweets dashed hopes that he would sign the bill over the weekend.

 Trump spent much of Thursday and Christmas Day golfing at his club in West Palm Beach, Florida.
-The bill has been sent to Mar-a-Lago, his Florida residence.
+The bill has been sent to Mar-a-Lago, his Florida residence, where Trump spent Saturday with members of his family, including senior advisers Jared Kushner, his son-in-law, and daughter Ivanka Trump.

-On Saturday, Trump remained at his Mar-a-Lago club, with minimal staff but with members of his family, including senior advisers Jared Kushner and Ivanka Trump.
-According to his daily schedule, he was involved in “many meetings and calls”, although the White House did not provide any details on those.
+According to his daily schedule, Trump was involved in “many meetings and calls,” although the White House did not provide details.
+He had no events scheduled for Sunday

-He has been sending tweets repeating his baseless claims about election fraud and accusing his fellow Republicans of abandoning him in his bid to overturn the election result, already shot down multiple times by U.S. courts.
-He is yet to acknowledge Biden’s Nov.
+The president also found time to reiterate in several tweets his baseless claims of election fraud and accuse his fellow Republicans of abandoning him in his bid to overturn the election result, already shot down multiple times by U.S. courts.
+He has yet to acknowledge Biden’s Nov.
 3 victory.

+“Time for Republican Senators to step up and fight for the Presidency,” he tweeted on Saturday evening.

 Trump appeared to be in an isolated position on the aid bill as well, with few Republican lawmakers voicing support for his position.
 The White House had no updates as to whether Trump would sign the bill by Monday, an official said.